thomasgoldstein/zabuyaki/res/src/tiled/README.md

 * **nextmap** <- Load next map.
 The next map is set in the map properties.
 Override it with an event's 'nextmap' (map name) property.

 ## Define enemy waves ##
 Go to the layers tab.
 Create **Group layer**.
-Rename it to "wave".
+Rename it to "waves".
-Now add **Object layers** as waves into the **Group layer** "wave".
+Now add one or more **Object layers** of the **wave** type into the **Group layer** "waves".

+Every added wave **Object layer** should be named.
+Give simple names to your waves, such as '1' '2' '3' '4' etc.
-Every wave should be named.
-You can alter its Color property to colour its units on the Tiled screen.
+You can alter its _Transparency_ or _Color_ properties to alter color of their units on the Tiled screen.

-Give simple names to your waves, such as 1 2 3 4 etc.
+To define the wave area width add a rectangle object into the **Group layer** "waves" to set the wave area.
+The object type should be "wave".
+> Hint: The height of the wave shape is ignored.

-The left and the right sides of the wave are used as the horizontal positions the players stoppers.
+The x coordinate of the left and the right sides of the wave are used as the horizontal positions of the players stoppers.

-Custom properties for each wave **Object layer**:
+Custom properties for each **Object layer** wave:
 * **maxActiveEnemies** <- enemies count should be active on the screen at the time.
 Default value: 5.
 * **aliveEnemiesToAdvance** <- alive enemies count to be able to end current wave and go to the next wave.
 Default value: 0.
 The final wave should have value 0 or else the walking alive enemies might break the ending events in the stage.
 * **music** <- start playing a new BGM by alias.
 All the music aliases are defined in 'preload_bgm.lua'.
 This property is optional.